 Alongside high-class dining experiences, one unquestionable advantage of many business trips is the chance to stay in swanky hotels.
 While many couples dream of a weekend away in Dubai or Singapore, your business trip gives you to opportunity to do it for absolutely free!
 You may not have the penthouse suite, but anywhere with a double bed, television and room service is the perfect place for a romantic date.

-One of the biggest drawbacks of a business trip is heading off to an exciting and exotic new destination and not being able to spend time getting out and seeing the sights because you have to spend all your time working.
+One of the biggest drawbacks of a business trip is heading off to an exciting destination and not being able to spend time enjoying the sights because you have to work.
 On the flip side, nothing is worse that being dragged along on a partner’s business trip and not doing anything all day because you’re waiting for them to finish up in their meetings.

 However, by splitting the workload and covering the tourist trails while the other works, you can meet up at the end of the day, share experiences and feel as if no one had to miss out.
 If you’re the one sightseeing, be sure to take loads of pictures and gather interesting information, leaflets and postcards to share with your loved one back at the hotel.
 Although this isn’t the ideal way to spend a romantic trip away, it makes the best of a bad situation.
 It allows you both to have some intimate bonding time while enjoying a great destination.